-The main aims of the Foundation Year are:
+The main aims of the Foundation year are:

-- to provide students from a range of educational backgrounds with the knowledge, understanding, skills and competence to progress further in social and behavioural sciences in higher education - to enable students to develop pathway-specific skills and insights - to provide students with the opportunity to study a range of related subjects in social and behavioural sciences dependent on their interests and aptitude - to develop the abilities of students to interrelate and apply with confidence knowledge, skills and understanding gained from different parts and pathways of the programme to the solution of problems - to help students understand the global and the local challenges and opportunities related to their discipline - to encourage students to develop their academic potential and employability, - to help students develop a realistic view of their potential and career prospects, - to provide an opportunity for students to build on earlier study experience and achievement. - to develop in students the ability to work effectively with others.
+- to provide students from a range of educational backgrounds with a Foundation course that prepares them with knowledge, understanding, skills and competence to progress further in pharmacy in higher education. - to enable students to develop subject-specific practical skills - to provide students with the opportunity to study a other subjects related to pharmacy or pharmaceutical science dependent on their interests and aptitude - to develop the abilities of students to interrelate and apply knowledge, skills and understanding gained from different parts of the course to the solution of problems with confidence, - to encourage students to develop their academic potential and employability,

+- to help students develop a realistic view of their potential and career prospects, - to provide an opportunity for students to build on earlier study experience and achievement, - to ensure that students are able to work effectively with others.